PacketParker/Guava/policy/PRIVACY_POLICY.md

 # Privacy Policy

-### No information is collected or stored on the user or the users server(s).
-Please see the [Discord Privacy Policy](https://discord.com/privacy) to see more information on what information they collect.
+### No information is collected or stored on any users or servers.
+Please see the [Discord Privacy Policy](https://discord.com/privacy) to learn about what information is collected by Discord.